samlitowitz/feed-me/README.md

-Feed-Me provides a set of interfaces which talks about streams of content.
+Feed-Me provides a set of interfaces to talk about streams of content.